commercelayer/commercelayer-docs-api/resources/stock_levels/create_stock_level.md

 ---
-description: How to create A stock level via API
+description: How to create a stock level via API
 ---

-# Create A stock level
+# Create a stock level

 To create a new stock level, send a `POST` request to the `/api/stock_levels` endpoint, passing the resource arguments in the request body.